-The coaching experience should not only include the training of riders but also the presentation of lectures, clinics, and stable management days, and so on.
+The coaching experience should not only include the training of riders but also the presentation of lectures, clinics, and stable management days.
 The list of clients should be of those that the candidate has coached on a regular basis and not simply casual lessons.
-It is critical that candidates demonstrate by their list of clients that they are experienced in coaching riders up to Grade A.
+It is critical that candidates demonstrate by their list of clients that they are experienced in coaching riders up to Grand Prix level.